ionic-team/ionic-docs/src/pages/utilities/animations.md

 ```
 </docs-tab>
 </docs-tabs>

+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-angular-preference-based-animations) and in React [here](https://stackblitz.com/edit/ionic-react-preference-based-animations).

 This method works in all supported browsers when creating animations for the first time.
 Most browsers are also capable of dynamically updating keyframe animations as the CSS Variables change.